jameshughes89/cs102/src/site/topics/java-vs-python/java-vs-python.rst

     // although, scope does come into play initializer;
     while (condition) {
-        loop;
+        loop stuff;
         step;
     }

 * In the above example, both loops are doing the same thing and have the same functionality
 * The only functional difference is scope
 * In the for loop example, the initialized stuff only exists within the loop

     * The ``i`` in ``int = i`` cannot be accessed outside the loop
-    * The initialized stuff for the while loop will exist outside the loop
+    * The initialized stuff in the while loop example will exist outside the loop

 Java Conventions
 ================